 Chicago Editor Spectorsky returned to his snazzy sports car to find a freshly crushed fender and this note affixed to his windshield wiper: "The people who saw me sideswipe your fender are now watching me write this note, and doubtless figure I'm telling you my name and address so you can contact me and send me the repair bill.
 Ho, ho!
 You should live so long."2

-earliest sighting of this legend turned up a 1963 Herb Caen column in The San Francisco Examiner.
-Since then, the legend has popped up all over the United States and Britain.
+Origins: The earliest sighting of this legend turned up a 1963 Herb Caen column in

 Key to this story is the nature of the message left by whoever hit the car.
 The note is an on-the-spot confession, but even more importantly, it's a plot device to let us in on what's happening.
 In real life, someone who felt pressured by the gathering crowd to pen a message before hightailing it would write a phony name and address rather than a confession.
 Why would the miscreant risk having a nosy onlooker catch him before he's made his getaway?
 Why set it up so the wronged driver finds out he's been had while he's still in the parking lot and might locate a witness who recalls what the other man and his vehicle looked like?